sepehrpg/daricx/README.md

 # Daricx

 Daricx is a multi-module Android app that explores the crypto market domain (coins, NFTs, categories, exchanges and watchlist) using a modern Android tech stack and clean, modular architecture.
-It is designed both as a real-world crypto market app and as a playground for modern Android patterns (Jetpack Compose, Hilt, Coroutines/Flow, DataStore, Room, multi-module architecture).
+It is designed both as a real-world crypto market app and as a playground for modern Android patterns (Jetpack Compose, ~~Hilt~~ Koin, Coroutines/Flow, DataStore, Room, multi-module architecture).

 🚧 > **Status:** Work in progress
-- Migrating from Retrofit to **Ktor** and from Hilt to **Koin**, preparing the project for Kotlin Multiplatform (KMP).
+- Migrated from Retrofit to **Ktor** and from Hilt to **Koin**, preparing the project for Kotlin Multiplatform (KMP).
 - The legacy Retrofit + Hilt implementation is preserved on the `baseline/retrofit-hilt` branch.
 ---